hyvos07/todos/README.md

 # To-Do List Mobile Application

 A To-Do List Application designed specifically for Android.
-Made with FLutter Framework and Dart Language.
+Made with Flutter Framework and Dart Language.